 - assigned to a writer

 - in production

-To make it easy, we included this as a status column next to the URL of every blog post planned on the calendar.
-By having the ability for a quick glance overview of the different stages of your content, you can easily know if you need to stay awake at night being worried or that you can have a good night’s sleep.
+To simplify, we included this as a status column next to the URL of every blog post planned on the calendar.
+By having the ability for a glance overview of the different stages of your content, you can easily know if you need to stay awake at night being worried or if you can have a good night’s sleep.

 #4 It allows for a birds-eye view of your content so you can fill in the gaps